Survey Shows Need for Increased Awareness, New Treatments

 This answer is encouraging because word is getting out that most doctors even most oncologists are not accustomed to treating patients with asbestos lung cancer or other asbestos-related diseases.
 Mesothelioma specialists say some doctors and patients don’t understand that the time factor and treatment is critical to helping a patient.
 Decisions have to be made quickly.

 The rub about finding a specialist: All the different variables that factor into find the right one.
-Among them:

 - How close (or far away) the doctor is from the patient.
 Many mesothelioma specialists treat patients who live hundreds of miles away.